Wanilyatasnim/CMT322_ver2/PROJECT_STRUCTURE.md

 1. User fills form in `CreateListing.js`
 2. FormData created with images
 3. POST to `/api/listings` with auth token
-4. Multer saves images to `uploads/`
+4. Multer saves images to `uploads/` (or Cloudinary)
-5. Database stores listing with image filenames
+5. Data store saves listing metadata with image paths
 6. User redirected to `/my-listings`

 ### Viewing Product Details